DerkBarten/SpaceFortress/README.md

 echo "export PYTHONPATH=$PYTHONPATH:$PWD" >> ~/.bashrc
 source ~/.bashrc
 ```
-Note: please make sure the path doesn't have any spaces
+Note: please make sure the path to the SpaceFortress folder does not have any spaces

 Check if it is installed correctly:
 ```sh